 - Fruit and vegetable consumption - Frequency of choosing whole grains - Confidence in ability to improve their health - Confidence in ability to prepare healthy meals at home

-Healthy for Life® improves key health behaviors through various delivery methods and frequency.
+Healthy for Life improves key health behaviors in varying dosages and delivery methods.
 In particular, the program suggests a minimum of four educational experiences over 2-3 months to ensure behavior change.

 PURPOSE OF THE TOOLKIT